October 15, 2019

-We’ve all experienced those days when we just don’t want to work and can think of a million other things that we’d rather be doing.
-Please, no more meetings!
+<h3></h3><p>Please, no more meetings!
 No more boring conference calls!
 No more spreadsheets and flow chart presentations!
 We just want to go home, get back into bed, and take a nap with our dog.
-However, there are bills to pay and careers to make so let’s just do our best to make it through the day.
-On those (rare) occasions that you just need to power through the rest of the workday when you don’t really feel like it, here are a few suggestions:</p>
+We feel unmotivated, and don't like thinking of the responsibilities that await us in the office.</p><p>However, there are bills to pay and careers to make, so we do our best to make it through the day.
+On those (rare) occasions that you just need to power through the rest of the workday when you're feeling unmotivated, here are a few suggestions:</p>